gregwhitaker/s3-account-copy/README.md

 ===
 Provides a quick and easy way to safely copy AWS S3 buckets from one account to another using Cloudformation and the AWS CLI.

+##Prerequisites
+The following items are required before running the instructions below:

+* 2 AWS accounts
+* 2 S3 buckets (one bucket in each account)
+* Cloudformation, S3, and IAM access in both accounts

 ##Instructions
 Follow the instructions below to copy data from an S3 bucket in the *"source"* account to an S3 bucket in the *"destination"* account.